Printer-friendly version

 The Head of the Coordinating Unit is responsible to the Executive Dean for the delivery and administration of courses, shorter form credentials and stand-alone learning modules.

-1. The Academic Registrar is responsible for the University's program, course shorter form credential catalogues and approves new and amended descriptors.
+1. The Academic Registrar is responsible for the University's program, course and shorter form credential catalogues and approves new and amended discipline descriptors.

 5.0 Monitoring, Review and Assurance